Duxbury Braille Translator (Windows and Mac)

 - A user-extendable template library for even more flexibility

-- Single-user and Network licenses available.
+- Single-user and single-server network licenses available.

 - Unlimited technical support by telephone, email, fax, etc.